-EVD: Enhanced Vehicle Detection, a newer technology that allows vehicles to be identified and tracked through a drive-thru environment using video cameras in conjunction with proprietary AI.
+EVD: Enhanced Vehicle Detection, a newer technology using cameras that allows vehicles to be identified and tracked through a drive-thru environment or designated stalls used for pull-forward, curbside or mobile pickup orders.

 Event Time: The time associated with Lane Events, including Queue time, Lane Total, Detection Point time, and Greet time.